mrvinayakjha/delivery-time-prediction/README.md

 So, the next time your food arrives when you expect it, you can thank the food delivery time prediction model for being a food-saving hero!

+Here in this repo We are going to build a food delivery time prediction model. we’ll start by examining the data and then clean it to ensure accuracy and consistency.
+We will also use feature engineering techniques to extract valuable insights that will improve the model’s performance.

+you can download the dataset from : https://www.kaggle.com/datasets/gauravmalik26/food-delivery-dataset